-On the other hand, setting second profile to NULL, returns the device coordinates, that is, CMYK colorants in our PANTONE sample.
+On the other hand, creating a multiprofile transform with only one named color profile returns the device coordinates, that is, CMYK colorants in our PANTONE sample.

-Example: Named color $\rightarrow$ NULL will give the CMYK amount for each spot color.
+Example: Named color will give the CMYK amount for each spot color.

 So, you can use a named color profile in two different ways, as output, giving the index and getting the CMYK values or as input and getting the Lab for that color.